 Secure Your Users' Identity

-- Use the Salesforce Authenticator app to verify identity.
+- Use the Salesforce Authenticator app for MFA logins.

 - Get login information about users who log in to your org.

-Secure Identity with Two-Factor Authentication and Salesforce Authenticator
+Secure Account Access with Multi-Factor Authentication and Salesforce Authenticator

-- Something users have, such as a mobile device with an authenticator app installed
+- Other factors are verification methods that a user has in their possession, such as a mobile device with an authenticator app installed or a physical security key.

 Sound cool?
 Let’s see how it works.

-- When they access a connected app, dashboard, or report.
+- When users access a connected app, dashboard, or report.
 This process is known as step-up or high-assurance authentication.

 - During a custom login flow or within a custom app, for example, before reading a license agreement.
 More on this topic later in the trail.

-Step 1: Set the session security level for two-factor authentication
+Step 1: Verify that the session security level is set for multi-factor authentication

-First, let’s make sure that the right security level is associated with the two-factor authentication login method.
-It’s important to do this step before you set up a 2FA requirement for any admin users.
+First, let’s make sure that the right security level is associated with the multi-factor authentication login method.
+In most production orgs, this setting is already in place.
+But if it’s not, it’s important to do this step before you set up an MFA requirement for any admin users.
 Otherwise, you could prevent yourself or other admins from logging in.

-- Under Session Security Levels, make sure that two-factor authentication is in the High Assurance category.
+- Under Session Security Levels, make sure that Multi-Factor Authentication is in the High Assurance category.

 Step 2: Create a user